Hohenfels, Bavaria

 Hohenfels (/de/, lit.
 'High Cliffs') is a municipality in the district of Neumarkt in the region of Upper Palatinate (Oberpfalz) in Bavaria, Germany.
 The town is host to the United States Army Garrison Hohenfels, which operates the Joint Multinational Readiness Center for training of North Atlantic Treaty Organization (NATO) armed forces.

 Military

 The German Army founded a training area in Hohenfels in 1938.

-During World War II there was a POW camp there, Stalag 383 On April 24, 1945, Major General Stanley Eric Reinhart's 65th Infantry Division captured Hohenfels.
+During World War II there was a POW camp there, Stalag 383.
+On April 24, 1945, Major General Stanley Eric Reinhart's 65th Infantry Division captured Hohenfels.
 Major General Gustav Geiger, staff, and guards surrendered.
 The POW camp with numerous British inmates was liberated.

 Later, between 1945-1949 the site became a displaced persons camp.

 United States Garrison Hohenfels

-In 1951, Hohenfels became a training area for the United States military and was used primarily by United States forces until 1956.
+In 1951, Hohenfels became a training area for the United States military and was used primarily by United States armed forces until 1956.
 In 1955, the German Bundeswehr was founded, and in 1956 the first German unit was stationed in Camp Poellnricht (i.e. Lager Pöllnricht).
 From 1956 to 1988, the Hohenfels Training Area was used by NATO forces consisting primarily of American, German, Canadian, and occasionally British and French forces.
+The "Box", as the training area is nicknamed, is roughly 46,000 acres in size.
+Located within the training are four mock "townsets" that train MOUT and civil operations.
+These sites include billet areas where role players portray anything from regular residents of the town to the Mayor and Police Chief.